burnsfisher/pyMicroloader/README.md

   This needs to be a lot more clever.

 o The AltosLoader class can take an explicit device name to open for the loader.
 This is not used by the pyMicroloader main program.
-It should be
+It should be.